 Which echoes what I wrote in my article ten years ago (and republished on Tall And True): “People should not buy a cute puppy or adopt a rescue dog unless they are fully prepared for the ongoing responsibility (and cost) of being a dog owner.”

 It’s not a cliche, a dog is not just for Xmas.
 Dogs are loyal, sentient beings.
-If you’re lucky, you’ll have twelve, fourteen or maybe even sixteen Xmases together.
+And if you’re lucky, you’ll have twelve, fourteen or maybe even sixteen years together.

 © 2017 Robert Fairhead